-I am thrilled to be able to report that for 6 months I have been carrying the TS263 dryer in that same backpack throughout the UK, Ireland, Austria, and Israel.
-With the dial turned to 250 (volts) and the power set to low power, this Conair TS263 dryer delivers power — speed and heat — brilliantly!
+I am thrilled to report that with the dial turned to 250 (volts) even used on low power, this Conair TS263 dryer delivers great power — speed and heat — brilliantly!

-The Low setting the higher voltage feels about the same as the High setting in the USA.
-In each region I have plenty of air passing through it, plenty of warmth and drying power.
-The motor never seems strained.
+The Low setting at the higher voltage feels about the same as the High setting in the USA.
+In each region, I have plenty of air passing through it, plenty of warmth and drying power.
+The motor never strained.
 I don’t worry about blowing this out the way my cheap European hairdryer burned out.